tomsWebConsulting/twcsl/Element/Element Text Change/README.md

 ## Install

 * Add code from file **[element text change.html][4]** to Website > Pages >
   Website Tools > Code Injection > FOOTER.
+Refer to [Per-page code injection][5] for details.

-Please see [Add code to code injection][5].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## selectorTextSearchReplaceMap Example Data Structures